Are you eligible for Medicare? If you’re not sure, or you want to learn how to enroll, you’ve come to the right place.

 Now, let’s look at Medicare eligibility for Part C, or Medicare Advantage.
 You’re eligible to enroll if you already have both Part A and Part B.* Coverage is provided through Medicare-approved private insurance companies.
 Every plan has a “service area” that you must live in to receive benefits.

 *You typically aren’t eligible for Medicare Advantage if you have ESRD (kidney failure).
 However, some insurers offer Special Needs Plans that cover ESRD.
-Check to see if one is available in your area.
+That will change in 2021 when enrollment restrictions are lifted for enrollees with ESRD.

 Part C Plans Are an Alternative to Original Medicare